 Dip.
 Use a fork to gently breakdown the clusters of tuna and serve a dip for chips or crackers.

-- Store the leftover in the airtight container and use it within 2-3 hours of making.
+- Store the leftovers in the airtight container and use it within 2-3 hours of making.
 The salad has onion and cucumber.
-Theses start oozing out its moisture and make the salad runny.
+These start oozing out its moisture and make the salad runny.